Merrick101/quiz-cards/README.md

 # Quiz Cards

+Here's a link to the live version of my project: https://quiz-cards-a792b082b856.herokuapp.com/

 Quiz Cards is an interactive command-line flashcard application that enables users to create, manage, and quiz themselves on a set of custom flashcards.
 Designed for anyone looking to improve their knowledge retention, Quiz Cards allows users to organize flashcards by category, test their understanding through a quiz mode, and track progress over time.

 ## How it Works